xieshihua/utilities/README.md

-## A collection of scripts to make everyday life eazier.
+## A collection of scripts to make everyday life easier.
 ### chmod of a directory and its subdirectories
 >chmod g-w,g+xs,o+rx \`tree -dfi --noreport jdk-11.0.22`
 ### Gitea to GitHub Migration